pactumjs/pactum/docs/data-management.md

   .post('/api/order')
   .withJson({
     'Item': 'Sword',
-    'CreatedAt': '@DATA:FUN::GetFormattedDate:dddd@',
+    'CreatedAt': '$F{GetFormattedDate:dddd}',
-    'CreatedAt': '@DATA:FUN::GetSum:5,10@'
+    'Qty': '$F{GetSum:5,10}'
   });
 ```

-#### Data Spec
+### Data Store

-A data spec is a reference of custom response data that is received while running API tests.
-This comes in handy while running integration or e2e API testing to pass data to next tests.
+A data store is a reference of custom response data that is received while running API tests.
+This comes in handy while running integration or e2e API testing to pass data between tests.

 See [Nested Dependent HTTP Calls](https://github.com/ASaiAnudeep/pactum/wiki/API-Testing#nested-dependent-http-calls) for more information.